 It has been a very exciting process.
-I have learned a lot during the course. -Plant sciences Postdoc
+I have learned a lot during the course. – Biology Postdoc

-The classes are always engaging, and I have really enjoyed this term’s mix of materials (lectures, case studies and simulations). - Biology DPhil
+The classes are always engaging, and I have really enjoyed this term’s mix of materials (lectures, case studies and simulations). - Biochemistry DPhil

 By the end of these sessions students will have:

-- Explored how the business mind set differs from that of scientists
+- Explored how the business mindset can differ from that of scientists

 - Understood the routes to commercialisation and market entry